 1. ACL RECONSTRUCTION SURGERY

-In North America, Europe, and Australia, most ACL ruptures are treated with ACL reconstruction (ACLR) and the rate of ACLR is increasing.
+In North America, Europe, and Australia, most ACL ruptures are treated surgically with ACL reconstruction (ACLR).
 ACL reconstruction, using graft material from the patient or a donor, has been practiced for decades, is well understood, and offers reliable results.

 Advantages: